cardamomcode/fable-python/docs/blogpost.md

 ## F# Compatibility in Fable.Python

-Understanding what works and what doesn't is crucial when targeting Python with Fable.
-This chapter covers supported features, limitations, and important differences from .NET.
+This chapter covers supported features, limitations, and important differences from .NET when targeting Python with Fable.

 ### Common Types and Objects

 Some F#/.NET types have counterparts in Python.
 Fable takes advantage of this to compile to native types that are more performant and reduce code size.
+Native types also simplify interop with Python code and libraries.
 The most important common types are:

 |       F#/.NET Type       |  Python Type  |              Notes              |